Vyral/david-brough-recruiting/_posts/2019-01-28-what-a-dream-board-can-do-for-you.md

 If you need help making your goals a reality in 2019, **I highly recommend making a dream board for yourself.**

 A dream board is a compilation of images that represent both the goals you want to achieve and the process of achieving them.
-The idea is to place the board in a spot where you’ll see it often, so that you will always be reminded of these goals and your mind will develop a laser-like focus for them.
+The idea is to place the board in a spot where you’ll see it often so that you will always be reminded of these goals and your mind will develop a laser-like focus for them.

 **Essentially, a dream board allows you to visualize your goals and create an emotional connection to them.** Humans are visual creatures, after all.
 We respond to visual cues better than anything else.